-- (a) to prevent trade-throughs other than the trade-throughs listed below: - a trade-through that occurs when the marketplace participant has reasonably concluded that the marketplace displaying the protected order that was traded through was experiencing a failure, malfunction or material delay of its systems or equipment or ability to disseminate marketplace data; - (ii) a trade-through by a marketplace participant that simultaneously routes a directed-action order to execute against the total displayed volume of any protected order that is traded through; - (iii) a trade-through if, immediately before the trade-through, the marketplace displaying the protected order that is traded through displays as its best price a protected order with a price that is equal or inferior to the price of the trade-through transaction; - (iv) a trade-through that results when executing - (A) a non-standard order; - (B) a calculated-price order; or
+(a) to prevent trade-throughs other than the trade-throughs listed below:

-- (C) a closing-price order; - (v) a trade-through that was executed at a time when the best protected bid for the security traded through was higher than the best protected offer; and - (b) to ensure that when executing a trade-through listed in paragraphs (a)(i) to (a)(v), it is doing so in compliance with this Part.
+- a trade-through that occurs when the marketplace participant has reasonably concluded that the marketplace displaying the protected order that was traded through was experiencing a failure, malfunction or material delay of its systems or equipment or ability to disseminate marketplace data; - (ii) a trade-through by a marketplace participant that simultaneously routes a directed-action order to execute against the total displayed volume of any protected order that is traded through; - (iii) a trade-through if, immediately before the trade-through, the marketplace displaying the protected order that is traded through displays as its best price a protected order with a price that is equal or inferior to the price of the trade-through transaction; - (iv) a trade-through that results when executing - (A) a non-standard order; - (B) a calculated-price order; or - (C) a closing-price order; - (v) a trade-through that was executed at a time when the best protected bid for the security traded through was higher than the best protected offer; and - (b) to ensure that when executing a trade-through listed in paragraphs (a)(i) to (a)(v), it is doing so in compliance with this Part.

-(2) A marketplace participant that enters a directed-action order shallmust regularly review and monitor the effectiveness of the policies and procedures required under subsection (1) and shallmust promptly remedy any deficiencies in those policies and procedures.
+(2) A marketplace participant that enters a directed-action order must regularly review and monitor the effectiveness of the policies and procedures required under subsection (1) and must promptly remedy any deficiencies in those policies and procedures.

-6.5 Locked or Crossed Orders - A marketplace participant or a marketplace that routes or reprices orders shallmust not intentionally
+6.5 Locked or Crossed Orders - A marketplace participant or a marketplace that routes or reprices orders must not intentionally enter a displayed order on a marketplace that is subject to section 7.1 of NI 21-101, at a price that,

-- (a) enter on a marketplace a protected order to buy a security at a price that is the same as or higher than the best protected offer; or - (b) enter on a marketplace a protected order to sell a security at a price that is the same as or lower than the best protected bid. - 6.6 Trading Hours - A marketplace shallmust set the hours of trading to be observed by marketplace participants.
+- (a) enter on a marketplace a protected order to buy a security at a price that in the case of an order to purchase, is the same as or higher than the best protected offer; or - (b) enter on a marketplace a protected order to sell a security at a price that in the case of an order to sell, is the same as or lower than the best protected bid. - 6.6 Trading Hours - A marketplace must set the hours of trading to be observed by marketplace participants.